jgcmarins/django-commands/README.md

 # django-commands
 A repository that provides information about on how to develop web apps with django.

+# ATTENTION
+This isn't the official django tutorial.
+It's just a simplified way to create a new project and start developing fast, avoiding waste of time with some mistaken commands.
+If you don't know anything about django, it's highly recommended that you visit django's official website [https://www.djangoproject.com/](https://www.djangoproject.com/).

 ## Index
 - [Index](#index)
 - [Description](#description)